Rep. Van Duyne to Newsmax: Biden's Bad Border Policies Led to 51 Migrants Dying in Trailer

 Rep. Beth Van Duyne, R-Texas, has a simple challenge for any American politician claiming the crisis at the United States-Mexico border has been greatly exaggerated.

-"The fact is, the border's not closed," said Van Duyne on Newsmax Tuesday evening, while appearing on "Rob Schmitt Tonight."
+"The fact is, the border's not closed," Van Duyne told Newsmax on Tuesday evening, while appearing on "Rob Schmitt Tonight."

 "Go down there, and see for yourself.
 Go see the videos of who's coming over [from Mexico]. ...
 [President Joe] Biden was basically inviting [illegal immigrants] to the country on Day 1" of his presidency.